-Overview
+Company Overview

-We are a clinical stage biopharmaceutical company developing an innovative pipeline of cancer therapies.
+We are a clinical-stage biopharmaceutical company developing an innovative pipeline of cancer therapies.
 We are developing our lead product candidate, entinostat, a once-weekly, oral, small molecule, Class I HDAC inhibitor, in combination with exemestane and several approved PD-1/PD-L1 antagonists.
-Our pipeline also includes SNDX-6352, a monoclonal antibody that blocks the colony stimulating factor 1 (CSF-1) receptor, as well as a portfolio of potent and selective inhibitors targeting the binding interaction of Menin with MLLr.
+Our pipeline also includes SNDX-6352, or axatilimab, a monoclonal antibody that blocks the colony stimulating factor 1, or CSF-1 receptor, as well as our product candidate SNDX-5613, targeting the binding interaction of menin with the mixed lineage leukemia 1 protein for the treatment of MLL-rearranged, or MLLr, acute leukemias and acute myeloid leukemia, or AML, with a mutated nucleophosmin 1, or NPM1.
 We plan to continue to leverage the technical and business expertise of our management team and scientific collaborators to license, acquire and develop additional cancer therapies to expand our pipeline.